 Persons depicted: John Quincy Adams (1873-1933), his wife Stefanie (Steffy) (1881-1952, née Sobotka, Adams marriage 1901-1919, remarried and divorced von Gutmann), daughter Gladys (1902-1932, married Frank), and daughter Harriet (1905-1999, married von Walderdorff).
 For the family history and the fate of the persons depicted, see the catalog entry on John Quincy Adams.

 The monumental (yet intimate) family portrait is one of Adams' best-known works, exhibited and reproduced many times (including as an art postcard).
 The painting always remained with the artist and was kept with his estate at Schloss Würting with his divorced wife Stefanie.
 During the Nazi period (and the Aryanization of Schloss Würting) it was stored with a Viennese shipping company with the address Harriet Walderdorff, Salzburg, and thus escaped art theft.
 In 1948 it was handed over to the Vienna Künstlerhaus, which had the painting restored (by Leopold Schmid and Sepp Mayerhuber) and exhibited it.
-Then it was dedicated to the WienMuseum.
+Thereafter it was dedicated to the WienMuseum.

 1908 Künsterhaus Vienna (EL 52 #1765); awarded the Archd.
 Ludwig Medal; Adams receives the "Rappel Prize", the highest artistic disction of the Künsterhaus Vienna.